isak8748/Compiler1/HOME_EXAM.md

 let x = *b;
 ```
 Here b will be unreachable as there would otherwise be both a mutable and non-mutable reference to a in a block of code.

+The purpose of the borrow checker is to eliminate data races.

 ## Overall course goals and learning outcomes.